PedroMLF/huggingface_pipelines_server_and_visualizer/README.md

 ### Description

 The goal of this project is to offer a simple local server and visualization tool around <a href=https://huggingface.co/transformers/main_classes/pipelines.html>Hugging Face Pipelines</a>.
+The way it is structured makes it useful to showcase models locally.
 It uses [FastAPI](https://fastapi.tiangolo.com/) and [Streamlit](https://streamlit.io/).

 ---